Every Consulting Firm Needs a Discovery Service

 What is upfront discovery or diagnosis in consulting?

 In today's business climate and complexity, more and more companies seem to turn to consultancy expertise to get an edge on the competition.
-Depending on the source: all major consulting firms have been growing between 10 and 20% in the past years.
+Depending on the source, all major big consulting firms have grown around 10% (or even more) in the past year, even during difficult economic times.
 Amazing.

 I am currently working with a few high-tech consulting firms to develop an upfront discovery service.
 This service will help their clients assess their needs and objectives, gaps, and roadblocks and identify potential areas of improvement in the context of the issues they are dealing with.